-The X9428 integrates a digitally controlled potentiometers (XDCP) on a monolithic CMOS integrated microcircuit.
+The X9429 integrates a single digitally controlled potentiometer (XDCP) on a monolithic CMOS integrated circuit.

-The digitally controlled potentiometer is implemented using 63 resistive elements in a series array.
+The digital controlled potentiometer is implemented using 63 resistive elements in a series array.
 Between each element are tap points connected to the wiper terminal through switches.
 The position of the wiper on the array is controlled by the user through the 2-wire bus interface.
-Each potentiometer has associated with it a volatile Wiper Counter Register (WCR) and 4 nonvolatile Data Registers (DR0:DR3) that can be directly written to and read by the user.
-The contents of the WCR controls the position of the wiper on the resistor array through the switches.
-Power up recalls the contents of DR0 to the WCR.
+The potentiometer has associated with it a volatile Wiper Counter Register (WCR) and a four non-volatile Data Registers that can be directly written to and read by the user.
+The contents of the WCR controls the position of the wiper on the resistor array though the switches.
+Powerup recalls the contents of the default data register (DR0) to the WCR.

-The XDCP can be used as a three-terminal potentiometer or as a two-terminal variable resistor in a wide variety of applications including control, parameter adjustments, and signal processing.
+The XDCP can be used as a three-terminal potentiometer or as a two terminal variable resistor in a wide variety of applications including control, parameter adjustments, and signal processing.